 The USDA recommends half your grains should be whole grains.
 This can be obtained through oats, corn, barley, quinoa, rye, and whole wheat.

 Dairy made the list of a food group to have a balanced diet because it still is considered an easy, convenient food group to get essential calcium to build bones.
-Dairy also includes phosphorus, potassium, magnesium, and vitamins A, B12, and riboflavin.
-Dairy includes milk, cheese, and yogurt.
+Additionally, dairy also includes phosphorus, potassium, magnesium, and vitamins A, B12, and riboflavin.
+Some items in the dairy category include milk, cheese, and yogurt.
 Many non-dairy plant based milks on the market today are fortified with calcium and vitamin D, making them also a good source of “dairy” for those who may be lactose intolerant.

 What about fats?